c-mertes/RNAseq-ASHG19/README.md

-RNA-seq for Mendelian disease diagnostics: A hands-on tutorial through bioinformatic tools and workflowsT
+RNA-seq for Mendelian disease diagnostics: A hands-on tutorial through bioinformatic tools and workflows
 ===
 An invitate RNA-seq workshop @ASHG2019
 ---